svasandani/get-risky/README.md

 ## Backend

 ### Running it locally
 First, install [MySQL](https://www.mysql.com/).
-Create a database for the app as well as a user for the database; by default, the app expects a database called `get_risky` accessibly by a user named `get_risky` with a password of `get_risky`.
+Create a database for the app as well as a user for the database; by default, the app expects a database called `get_risky` accessible by a user named `get_risky` with a password of `get_risky`.
 Original, I know.

 Set up your `config/database` file: rename `database.example` to `database` and change values accordingly to match the user, password, and database name that you created.